ssuryanarayanan/Qi-Docs/docs/Qi_Stream_Behavior.rst

 3. Cannot start with two underscores ("\_\_")
 4. Cannot contain forward slashes or backslashes ("/" or "\\")
 5. Can contain a maximum of 260 characters
+6. Cannot start or end with a period.
+7. Cannot contain consecutive periods.
+8. Cannot consist of only periods.

 **Methods affected by QiStreamBehavior**